0%

 DATABASE SECURITY

 Database security safeguards the heart of many applications and organizations: the data itself.
-Here's a breakdown of its importance and the threats that lurk around the corner:
+A robust security plan is essential.

 THREATS TO DATABASE SECURITY: